abhishek-kumar-code/Redfish_Public/Specification.md

 #### Redfish Service Operation to Privilege Mapping

-For every request made by a Redfish client to a Redfish service, the Redfish service implementation shall determine that the authenticated identity has the authorization to perform the requested operation on the URI specified in the request.
+For every request made by a Redfish client to a Redfish service, the Redfish service shall determine that the authenticated identity of the requestor has the authorization to perform the requested operation on the URI specified in the request.
 Using the role and privileges authorization model, where an authenticated identity context is assigned a role and a role is a set of privileges, the service will typically check a HTTP request against a mapping of the authenticated requesting identity role/privileges and determine whether the identity privileges are sufficient to perform the operation specified in the request.